pfinorbi/kubernetes-resume-challenge/README.md

 When the stack is started we can have a look at it in our favorite browser at http://localhost.

-To clean everything up execute
+To remove the containers and the network execute:
 ```
 docker container rm -f  $(docker ps -aq)

 docker network rm mynetwork
 ```